r-lib/ymlthis/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This patch addresses upcoming changes to the shiny package
+* This patch addresses minor changes to dependencies